DMVerfurth/RTJS/README.md

 `RTJS.mexLights`

 The above variables are set by default to work on most computers.
-You may change these before creating a renderer, but you may run into errors if the numbers are too high.
+These values may be changed before creating a renderer, but you may run into errors if the numbers are too high.

+# Renderer
+The `RTJS.Renderer();` class sets up a WebGl context that `RTJS` will draw to.
+##setup